serlo/frontend/README.md

 - **Login**.
 You can login to your account with your username (not e-mail) and the password `123456` (currently only available on staging and localhost).

-- **View notifications**.
+- **Notifications**.
 After login, you can view your notifications by clicking on the notification icon in the top menu.

-- **Edit tools**.
+- **Menus for editing**.
 After login, you can view several menus that allows you to edit the content.
 The links are pointing to the legacy server and are not handled by the frontend.

 ## Entities